Doctoral dissertations in the Faculty of Social Sciences

 It is recommendable that administrative services of the on-site team make reservations for travel arrangements and accommodation.

-The Opponent fills in the form with the information related to the travel arrangements her-/himself, and the administrative services receives all necessary information to make the reservations through it.
-The link to the form has been sent to the Opponent and the Custos.
+The opponent fills in the form with the information related to the travel arrangements her-/himself, and the administrative services receives all necessary information to make the reservations through it.
+The link to the form has been sent to the opponent and the custos.
+This way, travel bookings are handled by the administration and flight and hotel costs are paid directly by the faculty.

 If preferable, opponents are welcome to make their own travel arrangements.
 The Faculty of Social Sciences will cover reasonable travel costs in exchange for the receipts.